 Despite the potential to transform agriculture, there are still several agronomic issues to be addressed in Kernza cropping systems.
 One major issue is that yields tend to decrease in mature Kernza stands after two to three years of growth.
 This effect is believed to be caused by vigorous root growth that restricts tillering and reproductive capacity within a few years of planting (Jungers et al. 2017).
-We are interested in how strip tillage might contribute to mitigating this problem via root pruning and subsequent stimulated growth of mature Kernza plants.
+We are interested in how strip tillage might contribute to mitigating this problem via root pruning or other effects and subsequent stimulated growth of mature Kernza plants.
 In addition, grass-legume intercrops including intermediate wheatgrass have been shown to be more productive and weed suppressive than monocultures (Weik et al. 2002).
 We hypothesize that including grain legumes may provide similar benefits while also enhancing overall profitability of the system via sale of the legume crop.

 Based on preliminary research results from the 2017 field season the proposed research plan has been split into two separate experiments, one that will investigate intercropping field peas with two perennial small grain varieties, intermediate wheatgrass cv ‘Kernza’ and perennial rye cv ‘ACE-1’, and another that will investigate the effects of the timing of strip tillage on the renovation of established Kernza stands.
-This fall the intercropping experiment was planted and fall strip tillage was performed in the tillage experiment.
+In the fall of 2017 the intercropping experiment was planted and fall strip tillage was performed in the tillage experiment.
 Details on these two experiments and how they differ from the original proposal are provided below.

-In order to investigate the potential benefits of intercropping grain legumes with perennial small grains we established a new field experiment in Fall 2017 using a split-plot, spatially balanced complete block design.
-Perennial grain and field pea monocultures and intercrops are the whole plot treatments and oats planted as a winter-killed nurse crop is the split-plot treatment (PGP_plotMap).
-The two perennial grains and the oat nurse crop were planted September 19, 2017, and field peas will be planted April 2018.
-Intercrops are to be planted as a replacement series, with alternating rows of grain and peas at a 7.5 in row spacing.
+In order to investigate the potential benefits of intercropping grain legumes with perennial small grains we established a new field experiment in fall 2017 using a split-plot, spatially balanced complete block design.
+Perennial grain and field pea monocultures and intercrops are the whole plot treatments and oats planted as a winter-killed nurse crop is the split-plot treatment (PGP Plot Map).
+The two perennial grains and the oat nurse crop were planted September 19, 2017, and field peas were planted April 20, 2018.
+Intercrops were planted as a replacement series, with alternating rows of grain and peas at a 7.5 in row spacing.
 This experiment differs from the original proposal in several ways.
-Perennial rye is an additional perennial small grain crop that we will be investigating.
-As we do not have established perennial rye stands available for this experiment, the perennial grain crops are newly planted, and thus tillage was uniform and is not a treatment.
-We have also added the use of oats as a winter-killed nurse crop for the perennial grains as a split-plot treatment in order to determine whether it can improve the perennial grains’ ability to compete with weeds during the establishment year.
+Perennial rye is an additional perennial small grain crop that we are investigating.
+As we did not have established perennial rye stands available for this experiment, the perennial grain crops were newly planted, and thus tillage was uniform and is not a treatment.
+We also added the use of oats as a winter-killed nurse crop for the perennial grains as a split-plot treatment in order to determine whether it can improve the perennial grains’ ability to compete with weeds during the establishment year.
 This additional research question was developed based on results of our other perennial grain field experiments and information provided by collaborators at the University of Minnesota and the University of Wisconsin.
-Soybean has been removed as a possible legume intercrop due to its late maturation relative to the perennial grains which caused significant harvest complications during our preliminary trial during the 2017 field season.
+Soybean was removed as a possible legume intercrop due to its late maturation relative to the perennial grains which caused significant harvest complications during our preliminary trial during the 2017 field season.

-Due to our inability to examine the effects of strip tillage as a tool for stand renovation in the intercropping experiment described above, we have also begun a separate tillage experiment in the 3.5 year-old Kernza stand we had originally intended to use for the combined intercropping/tillage experiment that we had originally proposed.
-In the revised tillage experiment we will be investigating the effects of the timing of strip tillage on Kernza productivity using a randomized complete block design with fall tillage, spring tillage, and a no-till control as treatments (see attached file: NEW_tillage_plotMap).
-The fall tillage treatment was done in early October 2017 and the spring tillage treatment will be done in April 2017 prior to Kernza jointing.
+Due to our inability to examine the effects of strip tillage as a tool for stand renovation in the intercropping experiment described above, we have also begun a separate tillage experiment in the 3.5 year-old Kernza stand we had intended to use for the combined intercropping/tillage experiment as originally proposed.
+In the revised tillage experiment we will be investigating the effects of the timing of strip tillage on Kernza productivity using a randomized complete block design with fall tillage, spring tillage, and a no-till control as treatments (STROKE Plot Map).
+The fall tillage treatment was applied October 23, 2017 and the spring tillage treatment was applied May 9, 2018 just prior to Kernza jointing.
 This experiment differs from the original proposal in that we have added a fall tillage treatment based on our experiences using strip tillage in established Kernza stands in spring 2017.
 Spring tillage must be done prior to Kernza jointing to avoid excessive damage to the plant that inhibits grain production, but timing of spring tillage is complicated by wet field conditions that have become more common and problematic in the northeast in recent years.
 Fall tillage may have similar renovation effects as spring tillage, while avoiding these potential timing issues and also reducing workload on farmers during the busy spring planting season.